 The purpose of the HPDPS Racial/Biased-Based Profiling Policy is to unequivocally state that racial and ethnic profiling in law enforcement are totally unacceptable, to provide guidelines for officers to prevent such occurrences, to reinforce procedures that serve to prevent such occurrences, to reinforce procedures that serve to ensure public confidence and mutual trust through the provision of services in a fair and equitable fashion, and to protect our officers from unwarranted accusations when they act within the dictates of the law and Department policy.

 Any person wishing to file a complaint shall not be discouraged, intimidated, or coerced from filing such a complaint, or be discriminated against because they have filed such a complaint.
 A person wishing to file a complaint may do so with any HPDPS employee.
 Complaint forms are available in the HPDPS lobby, or may be completed online.
 The department prefers that complaints of racial profiling be made within 30 days of the occurrence.
 The complaint will be thoroughly investigated and you will be notified of the results.
+Highland Park DPS Policy number 902 addresses Personnel Complaint Procedures: 902.2 (Types of Complaints), and 902.3 (Filing of Complaints) describe the types of complaints and the filing of a complaint.

 • Submit Complaint Online